Baking in the Weber Q

 When travelling as a family in a caravan the limitations on space and weight close in around you very quickly, subsequently we have been shedding items along the way as we go (how many ways of making coffee do you really need?).

 When it comes to preparing food, there is so much kit you can do with out – but we would not give up our Weber Q before all else.
-The innovative design allows you to cook in a bunch of different ways, my preferred method is with the lid closed as it improves flavour, lowers cooking time and saves money on gas (which will total a significant saving over 12 moths of every day use).
+The innovative design allows different ways of baking in the Webber Q – with the lid closed as it improves flavour, lowers cooking time and saves money on gas (which will total a significant saving over 12 moths of every day use).

 So far we have turned out a well textured garlic and rosemary focaccia, apricot crumble and delicious bread-and-butter pudding with left overs.
 We have also used the Q to make nachos and pizza.